 Setting a Cancellation Date

-For Recurring and Rolling Contracts you may wish to cancel the arrangement with the Party but still wish to retain the original Recurring and Rolling information.
+For Recurring and Rolling Contracts, you may wish to cancel the arrangement with the Party but still wish to retain the original Recurring or Rolling information.

 Note: Cancelling a Recurring term contract on does not notify the vendor or customer for which the term relates.
 Cancelling alters the term field values for information purposes only.